DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 | VERBOSE                | false          | If we want to verbose mode, prints out the raw data from each PVC and its status/state instead of the default "" |
 | VICTORIAMETRICS_COMPAT  | false          | Whether to skip the prometheus check and assume victoriametrics |
 | SCOPE_ORGID_AUTH_HEADER |                | The auth header to set when using Mimir or Cortex see [Mimir docs](https://grafana.com/docs/mimir/latest/references/http-api/#authentication) |

+# Contributors

+Thanks for [your contributions](https://github.com/DevOps-Nirvana/Kubernetes-Volume-Autoscaler/graphs/contributors) both in the form of filing issues, PRs, and emailing me occasionally about this project.